waelkarman/parallel-executions/README.md

 # Thread-safe structures for parallel executions
-Controlled access test to a resource.
+Controlled access tests to resources.